funzt/repl.system/README.md

 3. Goto 1 when you need to spin up a different system

 ## Accessing runtime instances
 `funzt.repl.system/system` has a `:system` entry with a running or stopped system.
 This is where you access runtime instances of loaded components.
 Access runtime facilities for dev use via `(get-in funzt.repl.system/system [:system <keyword-of-component-you-want>])`.
-We recommend to set up little getters fn0s in your dev namespace for quicker access.
+We recommend to set up little getter fn0s in your dev namespace for quicker access.

 ## What if `reset` fails?